activeadmin/activeadmin/docs/14-gotchas.md

 #### `tire`, `retire` and `elasticsearch-rails`

-This conflict can be solved, by using explicitlly the `search` method of `tire`, `retire` or `elasticsearch-rails`:
+This conflict can be solved, by using explicitly the `search` method of `tire`, `retire` or `elasticsearch-rails`:

 ##### For `tire` and `retire`